thunderbird/webext-support/auxiliary-apis/ImapTools/README.md

 Use this API to extract the IMAP UID from a message.

 ## Usage

-To use the ImapTools API, add the two API files (`schema.json` and `implementation.js`) to your add-on and specify their location by adding and adjusting the following to your `manifest.json` file:
+Add the [ImapTools API](https://github.com/thundernest/addon-developer-support/tree/master/auxiliary-apis/ImapTools) to your add-on.
+Your `manifest.json` needs an entry like this:

 ```
   "experiment_apis": {